 at the same time

-• Usually last 1 to 2 minutes
+• Symptoms usually last 1 to 2 minutes

 • Happen without warning